 Shopping tip: I’ve never seen the fruit go on sale.

-- Benefect hand sanitizer – Since I have a severe dislike for triclosan, I’ve been using this thyme oil based spray for a few years now, although we still did finish off all our alcohol-based sanis (because alcohol doesn’t carry the environmental risk of triclosan and other antibac chemicals).Shopping tip: That $4.49 price is pretty much the “always” price, not a sale that’s going to go away soon.
+Benefect hand sanitizer – Since I have a severe dislike for triclosan (the main antibacterial ingredient banned by the FDA in 2016), I’ve been using this thyme oil based spray for a few years now, although we still did finish off all our alcohol-based sanis (because alcohol doesn’t carry the environmental risk of triclosan and other antibac chemicals).Shopping tip: That $4.49 price is pretty much the “always” price, not a sale that’s going to go away soon.

 What You can Get with Those Coupons…